-Valley Cultural Center provides diverse programs and events in the arts that bring together talent, community and business throughout the San Fernando Valley.
+Valley Cultural Center provides live entertainment programs and events in the arts, embracing diversity of talent, community and business throughout the San Fernando Valley.

 Founded in 1975 to assist the Los Angeles City Department of Recreation & Parks in bringing arts and culture to the San Fernando Valley, the Valley Cultural Center has been at the forefront of culture, arts, and arts education for more than 40 years.